malenchite/profile-contact/README.md

 }
 ```

-On success, the API will return status code 200 with a JSON body of msg: "SUCCESS".
+On success, the API will return status code 200 with the string "SUCCESS".
 If any of the POST components are missing, it will return status code 400 with a string explaining what is missing.
+If there is an error in the SMTP processing, it will return status code 502 with the error as a JSON object.

 ## License
 This application is covered under the **ISC** license.
 More info can be found here: [ISC](https://opensource.org/licenses/ISC)